Jukebox (Bachman & Cummings album)

 Jukebox is a studio album from Canadian rock musicians Randy Bachman and Burton Cummings, performing together under the name "The Bachman-Cummings Band".
 It was released on Sony BMG on June 12, 2007.
 The album features cover versions of songs from the 1960s that Bachman and Cummings listened to while growing up in Winnipeg, Manitoba.
 Bachman and Cummings are backed on the album by the Canadian band The Carpet Frogs.
+The album debuted at #23 on the Canadian Albums Chart.